MarkusKerbl/UniverseTrip/README.md

 - ...objects_HR.csv       # Object file for the HR catalog (all stars brighter then 6.5mag)
 - ...objects_Messier.csv  # Object file for the Messier catalog (Messier objects)
 - ...objects_NGC.csv      # Object file for the NGC catalog (NGC objects)
+- ...objects_UniverseTrip.csv # UniverseTrip compilation (a selection of the most beautiful and noteworthy objects, including a representation of the superclusters)
+- ...objects_UniverseTrip_Highlights.csv # Same as UniverseTrip object list but with reduced objects
 ---

 ## Installation